decaporg/decap-cms/website/content/docs/widgets/image.md

     * `allow_multiple`: *(default: `true`)* when set to `false`, if the media library extension supports it, multiple selection will be disabled
     * `config`: a configuration object passed directly to the media library; check the documentation of your media library extension for available `config` options.
+  * `media_folder`: file path where uploaded images will be saved specific to this control.
+Paths can be relative to a collection folder (e.g. "images" will add the image to a sub-folder in the collection folder) or absolute with reference to the base of the repo which needs to begin with "//" (e.g '//static/images' will save uploaded images to the static folder in a sub folder named 'images')
 * **Example:**

   ```yaml